barton-willis/gamma_product_simp/README.md

 # Gamma function simplification

-Maxima code for simplifying expressions that involve gamma functions.
+Maxima code for simplifying expressions that involve gamma and factorial functions.

 ## Installation

-To use the `gamma_simp` package, copy the file `gamma_simp.mac` to a path that Maxima can find.
+To use the `gamma_simp` package, copy the file `gamma_simp.mac` to a folder that Maxima can find.
 To load the package, enter `load(gamma_simp)` at the Maxima command line.

-To view the path that Maxima searches to find a package, enter `file_search_maxima;` at a Maxima command line.
+To view the paths that Maxima searches to find a package, enter `file_search_maxima;` at a Maxima command line.

 ## Usage